Friday, January 10, 2020

 “Is he dead?” asked Bryna, her eyes welling with tears.

 We were not prepared for this.
 Barbara and I had seen people embalmed and dressed lying in state.
 Bryna,12, had never seen such a thing.
-Confronted by Walter’s motionless body, his strange avocado-colored skin, clothed as if he were going to town, she was disturbed for reasons only an unsuspecting child would know.
+Confronted by Walter’s motionless body, his strange avocado-colored skin, clothed as if he were going to town, Bryna was disturbed for reasons only a child would know.

 Leah’s sister, Effie, gave the eulogy.
-A large woman with thick short hair, she wore a printed dress.
-When she spoke — her words carefully chosen, direct and heartfelt — I knew I was in the presence of someone special.
+A large woman with thick short hair, she wore a colorful printed dress.
+When she spoke — her words carefully chosen, direct and soulful — I knew I was in the presence of someone special, a tribal elder.

 “We appreciated having Walter on the reservation and he loved being there,” she said.
 She told stories about him and his contributions to the “dine',” (din-NEH’), the Navajo term for their people and language.

-I learned that Effie had represented the Navajo in our nation’s capital, Washington, DC.
+As we became acquainted, we learned that Effie had represented the Navajo people in our nation’s capital, Washington, DC.
 I understood why.

 “So this is Wild Man,” she said when I met her following the ceremony.